magi8101/TMDB-movie-app/README.md

-# Galaxy Movie App
+# 🌌 Galaxy Movie App

-Galaxy Movie App is a dynamic and interactive web application for browsing and discovering movies.
+🎥 **Galaxy Movie App** is a dynamic and interactive web application for browsing and discovering movies.
 It leverages the TMDB API to provide users with movie details, trailers, cast information, and more.
 This app also features a visually appealing design with a background video and a responsive layout for all screen sizes.

 ---

-## Features
+## ✨ Features

-- Fetches popular and searched movies from the TMDB API.
+- 🔍 Fetches popular and searched movies from the TMDB API.
-- Displays movie details, including trailer, cast, and OTT availability.
+- 🎬 Displays movie details, including trailer, cast, and OTT availability.
-- Responsive and mobile-friendly design.
+- 📱 Responsive and mobile-friendly design.
-- Caching of movie data for a better user experience.
+- ⚡ Caching of movie data for a better user experience.

 ---

-## Prerequisites
+## 🔧 Prerequisites

 Ensure you have the following installed: